ahthief15/Weather-App/README.md

 # Weather-App
-"Experience real-time weather updates!
-Enter a city and get instant temperature, wind speed, and humidity readings.
-HTML, CSS, and JavaScript power this intuitive weather app."
+This weather application, crafted with HTML, CSS, and JavaScript, provides real-time weather updates based on user-entered cities.
+With intuitive design and accurate data display, it offers insights into temperature, wind speed, and humidity.
+Dive into the codebase to explore how this project has honed my front-end development skills, showcasing proficiency in API integration, DOM manipulation, and user experience design.
+Join me in experiencing the journey of creating a dynamic weather application!"